Franek1703/Aplikacja-do-sterowania-robotem-Fanuc/rpi/fanuc_package/docs/cli_tools.md

 - The robot controller must be in remote mode
 - No active alarms or faults should be present on the robot
 - A network connection must be established to the robot's IP address
-- The MAPPDK server must be running on the robot controller
+- The fanuc_remote server must be running on the robot controller

 ## Security Considerations